tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-1.md

 * OSI has 7 layers and differences with TCP/IP layers
   </br><img src="./img/1/14.png" alt="alt text" width="500" height="300">

+* The Network layer and Presentation layer are both concerned with transporting data from end to end but the network layer will deliver data individually meaning it will have no relation to anything accompanying it.
+* The transport layer takes the whole message as one big data packet
+    * Transfer layer manages the reliable transfer of data from host to host
+    * responsible for sending Acknowledgements of Successful data transfer.

 ## Encapsulation

 </br><img src="./img/1/17.png" alt="alt text" width="500" height="300">